Xavi422/Covid_EDA_SQL/README.md

 More info: https://github.com/owid/covid-19-data/tree/master/public/data

-**Motivation**: I recently recovered from Covid and decided to finally check out a covid-19 dataset to see what insights I can build from the data using SQL.
+**Motivation**: I recently tested positive for Covid-19 and decided to finally check out a covid-19 dataset to see what insights I can build from the data using SQL.

 SQL Environment: Microsoft SQL Server Managment Studio (T-SQL)